 At Key Stage 2, core subjects continue to be literacy and numeracy, but as students’ progress through KS2, they receive increasing levels of specialist teaching in subjects such as languages including Arabic, science, information communication technology, art, music and physical education.

 Key Stage 3

+Years 8 and 9 will be offered in the 2018-2019 academic year.
 Our students will follow a modified version of the English National Curriculum that meets the needs of our international student body here in Doha.
-Students will develop develop subject skills, knowledge and understanding which will lead to success at Key Stage 4 to complete IGCSE or GCSE courses.
+Students will develop subject skills, knowledge and understanding which will lead to success at Key Stage 4 to complete IGCSE or GCSE courses.